cmckiel/circular_buffer/README.md

 ### Dev container

-A dev container was added for convenience.
+A dev container is included for convenience.
 For example, when developing on Apple silicon valgrind is not available natively.
 The container solves that.
 If you install the dev container extension on vscode and have docker installed, you can use the container.
 Otherwise, you'll have to set up your own dev environment to include cmake, gcc, gtest, valgrind, etc.